The mineral calcium helps your muscles, nerves, and cells work normally.

 Because of this, as you age, your body still needs calcium to keep your bones dense and strong.
 Most experts recommend at least 1,200 milligrams of calcium and 800 to 1,000 international units of vitamin D a day.
 Your health care provider may recommend a supplement to give you the calcium and vitamin D you need.

-Some groups recommend much higher doses of vitamin D, but many experts feel that high doses of vitamin D are not safe for everyone.
-Be sure to discuss with your provider whether supplements are a good choice for you.
+Some recommendations call for much higher doses of vitamin D, but many experts feel that high doses of vitamin D are not safe for everyone.
+In addition, very high amounts calcium in your diet can lead to health problems such as constipation.kidney stones, and kidney damage.
+If you are concerned about bone health, be sure to discuss with your provider whether supplements of calcium and Vitamin D are a good choice for you.

 High-calcium foods include: